 Tuberculosis (TB) is an infection with a germ (bacterium) called Mycobacterium tuberculosis.
-If you have symptoms, or a doctor can find signs of the infection when examining you, this is known as active TB.
+If you have symptoms, or a doctor can find signs of the infection when examining you, this is known as active tuberculosis.
 If you have TB infection without any signs or symptoms, this is known as latent TB.

 How common is tuberculosis?

 Tuberculosis (TB) is common in developing countries.
 The death rate from TB is falling but it still causes about two million deaths per year worldwide.
 The main risk factors for TB in the developing world are:

 - Insufficient healthcare.

 - AIDS (TB is common in people with AIDS).

 The number of people with active TB was at an all-time low in the UK in the early 1980s but the number of cases has since increased.
 This was probably due to a combination of factors.
 These include:

 - Immigration from areas where TB is common.